aaronkcarpenter/ALD/README.md

 * Responsive and interactive design utilizing CSS & Media Queries

 ## Global Components
-The only components utilized everywhere are the navigation bar and the footer.
+The only components utilized everywhere for the application are the navigation bar and the footer.
 **Navigation**
 ![image](markdownImages/Screen%20Shot%202020-09-23%20at%203.51.56%20PM.png)
 **Footer**